 Where we sit in the University

-An associate centre to the Institute for Genetics and Molecular Medicine (IGMM), we sit in the School of Molecular, Genetic and Population Health Sciences in the College of Medicine and Veterinary Medicine at the Unviersity of Edinburgh.
+We sit within the new Usher Institute of Population Health Sciences and Informatics in the School of Molecular, Genetic and Population Health Sciences, in the College of Medicine and Veterinary Medicine at the University of Edinburgh.

 We work closely with the Global Health Academy (GHA) with much of CPHS's work contributing to the University's global health initiatives.